Indicia-Team/indicia-docs/site-building/iform/customising-page-functionality.rst

 Providing your own language files
 ---------------------------------

+In Drupal 8/9, custom language files are located in the folder ``<private files path>/indicia/lang``.
+If the private folder has not been configured then they are located in ``<public files path>/indicia/lang``.

-Language files for each prebuilt form are placed in the folder ``<public files path>/indicia/lang`` and are called *form-name.lang*\ .php where *form-name* is the name of the form and  *lang* is the 2 character ISO language code matching the declared code in Drupal.
+Language files for each prebuilt form are called *form-name.lang*\ .php where *form-name* is the name of the form and  *lang* is the 2 character ISO language code matching the declared code in Drupal.

 In addition, a single form instance can either replace or change the language file for a form by declaring a file called node.\ *nid.lang*\ .php where *nid* is the form page's node id and *lang* is the 2 characher ISO language code.
-Place the file in the Drupal files folder, in a sub-folder called ``indicia/lang``.
-You can also specify a file in the ``files/indicia/lang`` folder called default.nn.php (where nn is the language code) to provide custom terms that will apply to every form on the site.
+You can also specify a file called default.nn.php (where nn is the language code) to provide custom terms that will apply to every form on the site.

 When adding a page specific translation file or a file for translations for the whole site, you should provide a complete set of custom terms by using the global